 The Ottawa County Improvement Corporation (OCIC) serves as the lead economic development agency by advancing, encouraging, and promoting the industrial, economic, commercial, and civic development of Ottawa County.
 Our vision is to become a recognized strategic resource for the Ottawa County business community, where OCIC engagement enhances private sector profitability, encourages capital investment and demonstrates job creation.
 OCIC does this through an integrated approach that includes Business Retention & Expansion, New Business Attraction, Workforce Development and Communications & Marketing.

-OCIC’s Revolving Loan Fund portfolio continues to support small business investments of more than $2.55million, which have also created or retained full-time jobs.
+OCIC’s Revolving Loan Fund portfolio supports small business investments of more than $2.55M, which have also created or retained full-time jobs.

 OCIC was able to assist 42 businesses in filling local jobs.
 Hiring and matching job seekers to employment opportunities remains a priority of the OCIC.

-Awarded to local companies, totaling more than $249,869 this year alone.
+Over $249,869 was awarded to local companies in 2017.
 OCIC continues our work on training assistance for employers – one of our most valuable tools.

 Our mission is to encourage economic development through promotion of tourism for business, pleasure and enrichment.
 Lake Erie Shores & Islands considers OCIC a strong partner in fulfilling this mission as their work helps create an environment that is good not only for businesses and residents, but also for our visitors.

-Larry Fletcher, Ohio Lake Erie Shores & Islands
+Larry Fletcher, Ohio’s Lake Erie Shores & Islands

 The OCIC has been instrumental in the development of relationships between area employers and our students.
 Under the guidance of the OCIC staff we have been able to successfully utilize apprenticeship programs and career fairs as a means to providing career readiness opportunities for our schools.